|Jean LeLoup & Bob Ponterio

 Note that this embedded video gets the actual video file from the Youtube web site, so you do not have to download the video and store it in your own web server space.
 However, if Youtube is blocked, this will certainly be blocked as well.

-The web site will have a textbox where you will paste your YouTube video address (URL).
-Remember that these look something like the one listed : http://www.youtube.com/watch?v=mTeyCYqPIdI
+The web site will have a textbox where you will paste your YouTube (or other) video address (URL).
+Remember that these look something like the one listed : http://www.youtube.com/embed/_nNNoW-pqEc

 Follow the directions to download or get the video and be sure to give the video a meaningful name and save it to a location where you will be able to find it later (perhaps under My Videos).
-Some sites can download the files in any of a number of video formats (FLV, MP4, 3GP, WebM) Don't forget that hiding file extensions in Windows Explorer can lead to confusion.
+Some sites can download the files in any of a number of video formats (FLV, MP4, 3GP, WebM).
+MP4 tends to be a good choice.
+Don't forget that hiding file extensions in Windows Explorer can lead to confusion.

 If you have saved your video as a FLV file, you may need a special media player to play it on your computer.
-Here are links for several free FLV Players
+Options can change with time, so use google to find one you like.

-However, my favorite free video player is VLC: http://www.videolan.org/vlc/
+However, my favorite free video player for PC & Mac is VLC: http://www.videolan.org/vlc/

 VLC does a great job playing a wide variety of formats.
 There are Mac, PC & Linux versions.
 It has lots of great options for teachers including bookmarks and slowing the video.
 A video played at 66% normal speed can be far easier to comprehend to a non-native (though I certainly would use this technique sparingly).